-How To: Prevent and remove mud stains from garments & footwear
+How to Prevent and remove mud stains from garments & footwear

 Good Housekeeping shows you how to save your shoes and delicate garments from exposure to rain and mud.
 If you get mud on your suede shoes, wait until the mud completely dries, then brush the dried mud off with a soft brush.
 Remaining stains can be safely removed with the delicate side on an emery board.